Session Catalog Designer

 Design Elements

-- The Design Elements page has four panels: Page Elements, Screen, My Sessions, Additional Setting.
+The Design Elements page has four panels: Page Elements, Screen, My Sessions, Additional Setting.

-- Page Elements panel: Click any of the elements on the Page Elements illustration on the left to edit it in the panel on the right.
-The default element is the header.
-Save that element and select another one on the left, or step through them all by clicking Save & Next.
-Hover over an element in the illustration to see its name.
-The full list is: Header; HTML (below header); Tabs; Session Layout(s) (depending on which Session Display style was selected); Highlighted Session Layout (for Magazine Style); Promoted Session Layout (for Magazine and Promoted Styles); General Session Layout (for Magazine Style, Promoted Style, and General Sessions); HTML (above footer); Footer; Speaker Layout.
+- Hover over an element in the illustration to see its name.
+The full list is: Header; HTML (below header); Tabs; Session Layout(s) (depending on which Session Display style was selected): Highlighted Session Layout (for Magazine Style), Promoted Session Layout (for Magazine and Promoted Styles), General Session Layout (for Magazine Style, Promoted Style, and General Sessions); HTML (above footer); Footer; Speaker Layout.

-- Not illustrated, but listed below the illustration, are these three elements you can also edit:
+- Not illustrated, but listed below the illustration, are these three elements you can also edit: Screen.

-- Screen – The popup screen on which the attendee logs in using the credentials they used to register.
-To make the catalog public, requiring no login, change the toggle switch from Enabled to Disabled.
-To restrict access only to registration of particular registration statuses, select those under Allowed Registration Statuses.
-One of the options is 'All' statuses – that is, no restriction.
+- To restrict access only to registration of particular registration statuses, select those under Allowed Registration Statuses.
+One of the options is All statuses.

-- My Sessions – The page element in which the logged-in attendee sees and can add to the sessions they've selected.
-Note: The administrator sets the Add to Calendar display options for this section.
+- Note: Your administrator sets the Add to Calendar display options for this section.
 This is at the account level on Account Settings > Management > Add to Calendar.

-- Additional Settings – Insert scripts or CSS references separately for the DOM header and DOM footer.
+- Insert scripts or CSS references separately for the DOM header and DOM footer.

 Data

-- The Data page has up to three tabs, depending on which Session Display style was selected: Highlighted (for Magazine Style); Promoted (for Magazine and Promoted Styles); General (for all three styles).
+The Data page has up to three tabs, depending on which Session Display style was selected: Highlighted (for Magazine Style), Promoted (for Magazine and Promoted Styles), General (for all three styles).
+In each one choose how those sessions will be displayed.
+In the Highlighted and Promoted tabs you also choose which sessions to highlight and promote.
+In the General tab, you define Filters and Grouping(s).
+Video sections explain how to select sessions for the Session Catalog and for the Promoted or Highlighted Sessions.

 See Also

-- Speakers and Sessions Catalog List
+- Speakers and Sessions Catalog List Add/Edit a Speaker Catalog

-- Add/Edit a Speaker Catalog
+- Catalog List

 - List of Speaker and Session Management documents, videos, and help topics